jerrylee17/CMPE131G9_Inventory/README.md

 2.Register Page

-  If a new user account is requiered, a logged user with propper credentials can create and register a new account by clicking the option "Register" located in the navigation bar.
+  Registers a new user.
+Click on the option "register" which is located in the login page.
+Enter a username, password, and confirm password.

 3.Navigation Bar